-Canterbury cathedral has been around ever since St. Augustine’s baptism of the Saxon king Ethelbert in 597.
+There has been a cathedral in Canterbury since St Augustine’s baptism of the Saxon king Ethelbert in 597.

-Geoffrey Chaucer’s Canterbury Tales, written 1390, explores the reasons pilgrims made the journey to Canterbury Cathedral.
-It tells stories about a group of pilgrims who undertook the pilgrimage.
-The route of the pilgrimage was along the Old Kent Road in London which led to the ancient “Pilgrim’s Way” from Rochester to Canterbury.
+The pilgrimage made by so many was explored in Geoffrey Chaucer’s Canterbury Tales, which was written in 1390.
+The Canterbury Tales tells the story of a group of pilgrims who undertook the pilgrimage to Canterbury Cathedral via the route along the Old Kent Road in London, which resulted in the creation of the “Pilgrim’s Way” trail from Rochester to Canterbury.

-It is not easy to acquire a clear number of figures for the total pilgrims who travelled to Canterbury but in 1420, approximately 100,000 pilgrims reportedly went along on the nave to Pilgrim’s Steps on their knees.
+Although there is no clear record of how many people have travelled to Canterbury on pilgrimage, in 1420 it is believed that approximately 100,000 pilgrims travelled on the name to Pilgrim’s Steps on their knees.

 See also: Building a Medieval Cathedral